dynawo/dynawo/documentation/README.md

 * **dynawo_documentation.sh**: merge all LaTex files to create the complete Dyna&omega;o documentation.
 * **clean.sh**: remove all latex temporary files and pdf.

-For the moment this scripts should be launched from this directory to work properly.
+For the moment these scripts should be launched from this directory to work properly.